porada/resizeend/README.md

 2. **When changing the device orientation has resized the viewport.**

-    Unless the shape of your screen is a square, switching from portrait mode into landscape (and vice versa) triggers `window.onresizeend`.
-If rotating a device upside down doesn’t alter its viewport dimensions, the callback isn’t invoked, because there’s simply no need to.
+    Unless the shape of your screen is a square, switching from portrait mode into landscape (and vice versa) triggers `resizeend`.
+If rotating a device upside down doesn’t alter its viewport dimensions, the event isn’t dispatched, because there’s simply no need to.

 Super useful in the [Responsive Web Design](http://en.wikipedia.org/wiki/Responsive_Web_Design) era we’re living and developing in.